teaforthecat/teaforthe.cat/_posts/en/2025-02-05-rubric-for-technology-decisions.md

 There are various strategies for making business decisions.
 Sometimes they aren't used if the decision doesn't seem important enough.
 The problem with technology decisions is that it may not seem like an important decision until much later on.
-Until it is too late- productivity has plummeted and people start wispering that nasty word: _rewrite_.
-There are more contributors to that situation, such as application design, and testing, but the technology choice is one contributor.
-If you calculate developer productivity losses over multiple years, this can add up quickly.
-These decisions can have a million dollar impact on a business, but often their rationale is hidden in secret (if any rationale is used at all).
-They are a bet into the future and can pay dividends or slow down delivery so much that the business is impacted, leading to layoffs or overseas contractors because development has... become... so... hard.
+These decisions can have a multi-million dollar impact on a business, but often their rationale is hidden in secret (if any rationale is used at all).
+They are a bet into the future.
+They can pay dividends or bring productivity to an agonizing, business-crippling drip.

 > By _technology_, I'm referring to languages, frameworks, systems, and tooling
 > that developers will use to do their job everyday.